 And the same goes for this cold crab dip recipe!

-I make some iteration of it every year for Christmas eve.
+I make some iteration of it every year for Christmas Eve.
+It’s creamy and seafood-y and perfect for special occasions, but it’s quick and easy too.

-It would be great for New Year’s Eve, Superbowl, or for a bridal or baby shower.
+It would be great for New Year’s Eve, Superbowl, or a bridal or baby shower.

 I hope you’ll whip up a bowl to ring in the new year tonight!
 It’s the perfect accompaniment to a chilled glass of bubbly!